 States are beginning to make some progress on cybersecurity budgets.
 For the first time, a handful are allocating more than 10% of their budget to cybersecurity, in alignment with federal government levels,3 but most still allocated between 2–10% (figure 23).

 CISOs need to continue to establish more secure and adequate funding, as only with such funding can they formulate longer-term strategies to incorporate pressing priorities, such as emerging technologies.

 In the postpandemic digital landscape, CISOs have a critical role to play in actively guiding the evaluation and implementation of useful new technologies.
 Citizens accustomed to positive digital experiences in other realms have come to expect that from state government.
 Many states have taken a big step forward in this regard by providing digital identities for citizen services.
-Capabilities, such as cloud computing, artificial intelligence (AI), and Robotic Process Automation (RPA), allow states an opportunity to further enhance digital modernization in service of their missions and constituents.
+Capabilities, such as cloud computing, artificial intelligence (AI) and Robotic Process Automation (RPA), allow states an opportunity to further enhance digital modernisation in service of their missions and constituents.